Code-Institute-Submissions/simon-game-11/README.md

 I am presented with random sequence of button presses and hear a sound that corresponds to each pressed button.

 ###### User Story 4
-I must start my series of button presses within 10 seconds or:
+I must start my series of button presses within 10 seconds or the game is over. (hard mode only)
-- (easy mode) the series of button presses starts again to remind me of the pattern so I can try again.
-- (hard mode) the game is over.

 ###### User Story 5
 Each time I input a series of button presses correctly, I earn 1 score.

 ###### User Story 6
-Each time I input a series of button presses correctly, I am presented with:
-- (easy mode) the same series of button presses but with an additional step.
+Each time I input a series of button presses correctly, I am presented with the same series of button presses but with an additional step.
-- (hard mode) the random series of button presses.

 ###### User Story 7
 I am notified when I press a wrong button.
 Then: